probablyvivek/Data-Viz-With-IIP/README.md

 ![Flag](https://github.com/probablyvivek/Data-Viz-With-IIP/blob/main/MarsFlag.jpg?raw=true)

 I decided to consider the following: Since we are on Mars now, the flag needs to show how humans have evolved.
 It should also indicate that we are here from Earth.

 Rectangle 1: Prussian blue symbolizes the universe / space in which we are.
 It is also the color of knowledge that means the vast amount of knowledge we have and the vast amount of knowledge we can learn.

 Rectangle 2: White color symbolizes peace.
 Humans have come to this planet peacefully.

 Ellipse 1: Orange: Symbolizes Mars.

 Ellipse 2: Blue bolt color: Symbolizes the planet Earth.

 Ellipse 3: Dandelion (Crayola) Color: Symbolizes our core values ​​and our roots are connected to peace.

-The moving atom symbolizes  what we have developed and  now reach Mars.
+The moving atom symbolizes from what we have developed and have now reached Mars.
----

 ## Week-3 Challenge

 Using the existing Bollywood dataset, create two p5js visualizations - one png and one gif showing what you think is an interesting insight about Bollywood.

 **Png Visualiztion**: I decided to create a Movie Data Potrait for Shahrukh Khan's top 10 movies from the dataset.
 The code and the files can be found in [here](https://github.com/probablyvivek/p5/tree/main/Bollywood)